 Generally, once you submit the above items to your lender, you should receive a pre-approval letter within 2-3 business days.
 The lender may ask for additional documentation.
 They are not trying to be difficult by asking for additional documentation.
 After the housing bubble burst, underwriters became much stricter regarding the loan approval process, so a lot more documentation is needed today than it was 10 years ago.

-In addition to receiving a pre-approval letter, which shows the amount you can afford to purchase, you should ask your lender to show you what that preapproval amounts into in terms of a monthly mortgage payment plus any PMI, taxes, and insurance.
-That way you can make sure you are comfortable with what your monthly housing payment will be at that pre-approval letter.
+In addition to receiving a pre-approval letter, which shows the amount of house you can afford, you should ask your lender how the preapproval amount breaks down in terms of a monthly mortgage payment plus any PMI, taxes, and insurance.
+That way you can make sure you are comfortable with what your monthly housing payment will be.
 Once you’ve received your pre-approval letter, forward it to me for your file so we can have it when we are ready to submit an offer.

 Get a Loan Estimate and Understand Your Closing Costs